timnicolas/bomberman/README.md

 ### 📚 Rules

-Bomberman is a series of video games from Hudson Soft where the player plays a bomber, the aim being to use bomb to protect youself from opponents and exit the level.
+Bomberman is a series of video games from Hudson Soft where the player plays a bomber, the aim being to use bomb to protect yourself from opponents and exit the level.

 > View the full game rules in the in-game **help menu**.